bethgelab/notorious_difficulty_of_comparing_human_and_machine_perception/README.md

 # Five Points to Check when Comparing Visual Perception in Humans and Machines

 In this repository, you find the code to run the experiments of all three case studies and the corresponding visualizations published in

-[Five Points to Check when Comparing Visual Perception in Humans and Machines# Five Points to Check when Comparing Visual Perception in Humans and Machines

-In this repository, you find the code to run the experiments of all three case studies and the corresponding visualizations published in

 [Five Points to Check when Comparing Visual Perception in Humans and Machines](https://jov.arvojournals.org/article.aspx?articleid=2772393)<br/>